1947 United Nations Security Council election: Proceedings

 At the time, the Regional Groups assigned to each seat were informal and based on "gentlemen's agreements" between the original three superpowers, which the smaller members did not necessarily agree with.
 According to these agreements, the incoming members ought to be from Latin America, the British Commonwealth, and Eastern Europe (replacing the outgoing Brazil, Australia, and Poland).

 After the first round of votes, Argentina and Canada won the required two-thirds majority and were elected to two of the three open seats.
-However, the Ukrainian SSR and then-newly independent India each won approximately half the votes, effectively deadlocking on the last seat.
+However, the Ukrainian SSR and then-newly independent Dominion of India each won approximately half the votes, effectively deadlocking on the last seat.
 (Candidates do not run for a specific seat; each elector writes three candidates on the elector's ballot.)

 Seven deadlocked voting rounds occurred on the first day of the election.
 After the fourth, sixth, and seventh rounds, various members of the General Assembly motioned to postpone the vote.
 The last motion succeeded and the eighth round was postponed.

 On the second day, 1 October 1947, two more deadlocked rounds occurred, after which the President of the General Assembly (then Brazil) unilaterally ruled to postpone the tenth round.
 The next ballot would not be put back onto the agenda until 20 October.

 On 20 October 1947, two more deadlocked rounds occurred, after which the President of the General Assembly postponed the twelfth round with no objections.
 The next ballot would not be put back onto the agenda until 13 November.

 Throughout the rounds, both the Soviet Union and India argued their positions using the United Nations Charter, which requires that elected Security Council seats account for "equitable geographical distribution".
 The Soviet Union demanded representation to Eastern Europe, while India demanded representation to the Indian Ocean area (which India considered outgoing member Australia to represent).
-The Soviet Union explicitly argued that it considered one non-permanent Security Council seat to belong to the British Commonwealth and one seat to belong to Eastern Europe, while India explicitly disagreed with the "arrangement privately arrived at among some of the Powers" and stated that its candidacy was to "challenge this arrangement", in a reference to the aforementioned gentlemen's agreements between the then-three superpowers.
+The Soviet Union explicitly argued that it considered one non-permanent Security Council seat to belong to the British Commonwealth (which the Soviet Union considered Australia and incoming member Canada to represent) and one seat to belong to Eastern Europe, while India explicitly disagreed with the "arrangement privately arrived at among some of the Powers" and stated that its candidacy was to "challenge this arrangement", in a reference to the aforementioned gentlemen's agreements between the then-three superpowers.
 India argued that a significant number of United Nations members also disagreed with the superpower agreements, since nearly half of them voted for India over the Ukrainian SSR.

 On 13 November 1947, India withdrew its candidacy, stating that it did not want to be perceived as holding up the work of the General Assembly.
 The Ukrainian SSR was elected to the last seat on the twelfth round.